 The Oregon Legislature created the State Board of Education in 1951.
 The Board sets educational policies and standards for Oregon's 197 public school districts, 17 community college districts and 21 educational service districts.
 All of these agencies have separate governing bodies responsible for transacting business within their jurisdiction.

-OUS’s seven diverse and quality-focused institutions – Eastern Oregon University, Oregon Institute of Technology, Oregon State University, Portland State University, Southern Oregon University, University of Oregon, and Western Oregon University – provide higher education opportunities to all Oregonians who in turn enrich the economic and cultural base in the state.
+Oregon’s diverse and quality-focused institutions provide higher education opportunities to all Oregonians who in turn enrich the economic and cultural base in the state.

 Quality Education Commission (QEC)